 8 out of 10 companies put 60% of their attention to logo placements, the number of times the brand is mentioned, and the details of details of details that an online user rarely cares about.

-Eliminate the story on your landing page & design it to only drive sales.
+Eliminate the story on your landing page (unless yours is a content website) & design it to only drive sales.
 After this you’ll be able to see competitive numbers.

 One Definitive Action